freedomlayer/offset_docs/doc/docs/source/mutual_credit_protocol.rst

                    B --- C --- D --- E

-Where single arrows (``--->``) represent communication done between nodes, and fat arrows (``===>``) represent communication done out of band, for example:
+Where single arrows (``--->``) represent communication done between nodes, and fat arrows (``===>``) represent communication done out of band.
+Out of band communication could be using QR codes, sending an instant message on a mobile phone, or using email.
-Using QR codes, by sending an instant message on a mobile phone, or using email.

 For example, in the diagram above, the invoice will be sent from E to B using some external communication.
 However, the Request message sent from B to E is sent along the chain of nodes ``B -- C -- D -- E``.